Using YouTube for SEO

 These are only several of the many ranking factors.
 For added user experience, try creating keyword-rich playlists.
 This allows similar videos to be grouped together, which can result more views.

-When it comes to content optimization, many brands only focus on images or written content; meanwhile, video content often gets overlooked.
-But videos that are used correctly can make a significant contribution to your SEO strategy.
+When it comes to content optimization, many brands only focus on images or written content; meanwhile, a YouTube Channel often gets overlooked.
+But correctly harnessing videos can make a significant contribution to your SEO strategy.